levonorgestrel intrauterine delivery system

 If you continue your pregnancy, see your doctor regularly.
 Call your doctor right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.
 It is not known if Mirena can cause long-term effects on the foetus if it stays in place during a pregnancy.

 The Mirena system and insertion technique have been designed to minimise the risk of infections.
 Despite this, there is an increased risk of pelvic infection immediately and during the first month after insertion.
-Pelvic infections can occur with contamination of the IUS.
 You have an increased risk of pelvic infections if you have multiple sexual partners, STIs or a history of pelvic inflammatory disease.
 When having sex with anybody who is not a long-term partner, a condom should be used to minimise the risk of infection with HIV, hepatitis B and other STIs.

 Pelvic infections must be treated promptly.
 Pelvic infection may impair fertility and increase the risk of ectopic pregnancy.